Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: Supplementary Material

 \subsection{Study on the Effects of Sample Number for GaME}

-Here we provide a brief study on the effects of $N$ on the effectiveness of a GaME defense.
+In Figure~\ref{fig:samples} we provide a brief study on the effects of $N$, the number of adversarial examples generated for each attack, on the effectiveness of a GaME defense.
 We choose $\text{GaME}_5$ with voting function $F_s$ since it had the highest robust accuracy in our experiments.
 For most values of $N$ we analyzed the difference between $r^*$ and the empirical robustness was very small, in fact the average difference over all $N$ was only 1.73\%.
 The results show that one can achieve reasonable results with $N$ as low as 150 on CIFAR-10.
-This implies that one can create a GaME ensemble defense without the large computational cost of running dozens of attacks against their defenses.
-However, it is likely that this will not hold for more complicated data sets with a larger number of classes such as ImageNet or even CIFAR-100.
+This implies that one can create a GaME ensemble defense without the large computational cost of running dozens of attacks against the defenses.
+However, whether this trend holds for more complicated data sets with a larger number of classes such as ImageNet or even CIFAR-100 is still an open question.